-As we have attempted to keep COVID out of our facilities, we have had to take some drastic measures.
-Residents deserve to have their loved ones come visit, yet it has been a difficult, delicate process to allow for this important part of the residents and their families lives.
-The following is a proven process for reopening your facility to visitors because it is imperative that visitation does not lead to the transmission of COVID.
+As we have attempted to keep COVID-19 out of our long-term care facilities, we have had to take some drastic measures.
+The following is a proven process for reopening your facility to visitors because it is imperative that visitation does not lead to the transmission of COVID-19.

-While heavy restrictions were the first response to guard residents from COVID, we are not surprised to see that social isolation presents significant risks to their emotional and social well-being.
-Even with the heavy lockdowns, the virus entered facilities as staffers came and went, and we soon realized the harms of isolation exceed potential benefits.
+While heavy restrictions were the first response to guard residents from COVID19 we are not surprised to see that social isolation presents significant risks to emotional and social well-being.
+Even with the heavy lockdowns, the virus entered facilities as staffers came and went, and we soon realized the harms of isolation exceeded potential benefits.
 Finding the correct balance of visitation restrictions with the well-being of residents is a cautious and measured process, but critical to resident health and safety.

 On September 17th, CMS issued a memorandum providing guidance and instruction for safely reopening to visitors.
 The memorandum supersedes and replaces previously issued guidance and recommendations regarding visitation.
 Review and follow this memorandum to safely reopen your facility to visitation.
 It also includes a “Frequently Asked Questions” document that is a valuable resource to reference when navigating reopening.

-As visitations are now required by the federal government, be sure to read the required visitation section, and make sure you are in compliance.
+Compassionate Care visitations have been required by the federal government throughout this pandemic, just make sure to read the required visitation section to validate that you are in compliance.
 I cannot stress enough the importance of our residents being able to see their loved ones, as it has been so long.

 In summary, make use of this memorandum to be well on your way to providing the visitation our residents so desperately need.
 Thank you to all our healthcare worker superheroes out there, be safe and be well.